VLOOKUP Power BI Tutorial: Best Ways to Perform VLOOKUP in Power BI

 Vlookup in Query Editor Power BI

-2. Expand the Merged Column: After merging, expand the merged column to include the specific columns you need from the secondary table, effectively replicating the VLOOKUP functionality.
+2. Expand the Merged Column: After merging, you need to expand the merged column to include the specific columns you need from the secondary table.

 Using the DAX LOOKUPVALUE Example

-1. Syntax: Familiarize yourself with the LOOKUPVALUE syntax: LOOKUPVALUE(result_column, search_column, search_value, [default_value]).
+1. Syntax: In Power Bi world, you should familiarize yourself with LOOKUPVALUE syntax: LOOKUPVALUE(result_column, search_column, search_value, [default_value]).

-2. Apply the Function: Create a new column in your table where you want the lookup result to appear.
-Use the LOOKUPVALUE function to specify which value you want to find and from which column, based on a matching value in another column.
+2. Now you will create a new column in your table where you want the lookup result to appear.
+You can use the LOOKUPVALUE function to specify which value you want to find and from which column.
+Because it is based on a matching value in another column.

-1. Create a Relationship: Ensure that there is a direct relationship between the tables you’re working with.
+1. As a first step, you should establish a direct relationship between the tables.
 This is a prerequisite for using the RELATED function.

-2. Implement RELATED: In a new column within a table, use the RELATED function to pull in values from a column in a related table.
-This is particularly useful for fetching related information that’s stored in separate tables within your data model.
+2. Now, you can use the RELATED function in new column within a table to pull in values from a column in a related table.
+This is particularly useful for fetching related information in separate tables.

 1. LOOKUPVALUE: This function looks for a value in a column and returns a result from the same row from a different column or the same column.